Hierarchical Embedded Bayesian Additive Regression Trees: Applications Results

-We first test HE-BART on a simulated dataset.
-The response variable $y$ is simulated as a sum of $P = 10$ trees, for which the tree structures $\mathcal{T}$ are created by splitting the covariate $X$ at a random value $r$, meaning we sample $n = 500$ values as
+We first experiment with HEBART on a simple simulation scenario, where the response variable $y$ is simulated as a sum of a tree structure and an intra-group parameter, which here we call $\phi_j, j = 1, \dots, 5$ and are simulated from a $N(0, 5^2)$ to create highly variant values.
+By splitting the simulated covariates $X_1, X_2, \text{ and } X_3$ at random points, we sample $n = 750$ values as